-Feel free to keep an eye on my op.gg for what I am currently up to, I tend to stream my solo queue adventures on Twitch so I’m not utterly alone, and I also have a YouTube channel which typically has very niche Nami content such as trying to get frame perfect bubbles on enemies.
+Feel free to keep an eye on my op.gg for what I am currently up to, I tend to stream my solo queue adventures on Twitch so I’m not utterly alone, and I also have a YouTube channel which typically has very niche Nami content such as trying to get frame perfect bubbles on enemies and the occasional shitpost.

 This section is to track the more important changes to the guide, so that if you are returning to try stay up to date, you do not need to re-read it entirely because that would be absurd.
 Obviously this won’t contain every change, but a general summary along the lines of “previously it was good to do X, but now I believe Y is better because Z”.
 The game evolves due to patches, so this should not be a surprise.

 We got nothing at all for preseason, so there is nothing new here.
 A few minor updates to matchups, but as we all know league belongs to junglers so we can't be too surprised that they get all the fun.

 There haven't really been many changes relevant to Nami in the past two patches, so the guide is more or less the same.
 I personally have started to take different runes than my default recommended, however I do not think that they are the correct runes to run outside of high elo.
 I have included a section about what I run and why I run it in order to explain any apparent disconnect between what I run if you've been keeping up with my op.gg or watching me play, and what I recommend.
 You can copy what I do if you like, but be aware that the reason I run what I do is I have more experience with Nami, and because high elo is a different game where item powerspikes and snowballing matters more.